50 vintage prints by noted artists: May 10 – September 30, 2026

 A Taste of the 19th Century includes a dinner of Expedition-inspired cuisine from A Moveable Feast catering.
 Our neighbors at Lolo Creek Distillery will mix up some festive cocktails and Lolo Peak Brewing Company will provide beer and wine.
 Each ticket includes a commemorative pint cup and one drink ticket.

 During the event, you can visit with demonstrators to learn more about the Lewis & Clark Expedition.
-Live and silent auctions feature one-of-a-kind experience packages, collectibles, and more.
+A live auction features one-of-a-kind experience packages, collectibles, and more.
 And, make sure you save room for our famous dessert auction of donated delicacies.

 Indigenous artists and elders share both traditional skills and contemporary artwork.